background-shape

 Here’s what Simplifi’s typical user experience looks like.

 You connect your accounts.
 Simplifi pulls in your transactions, spots your recurring bills, and generates a spending plan.
-You review it occasionally.
+When you remember to log in, you’ll review it.
 When you’re over budget in a category, you see a colored bar go red.
 But there is little incentive to log in and check on your finances, since everything is automatic.
 You may never notice the feedback even as it happens.

 Every interaction rewards you for being aware of your spending.
 None of it builds a feedback loop for saving more.